 “Tim’s just missing his mom.”

-He came over and hugged me too.
+He comes over and hugs me too.

 “It’s okay, Stu.
 You know what’s going on with my folks.
 I’m sure you’d feel this way.
 I’m really okay.”